deaconjs/ThousandVariantCallersRepo/CNV.md

 ## Copy Number Variation callers
-These mostly try to measure change in depth due to amplification.
+These measure change in depth due to amplification.

 |caller|orig pub|from|study|source|
 |------|--------|----|-----|------|